safing/docs/portmaster/install/linux.md

 __6.__ Enjoy!

-### Desktop entry
+### Desktop Entry

-To find and launch Portmaster app from within your desktop environment need to create file with metadata which tells your system how to run portmaster, which icon it should display in the taskbar and so on.
-The easiest way to do it on other distributions is to download latest desktop entry and png icon from portmaster-packaging repository.
+To find and launch the Portmaster from within your desktop environment you need to create a file with metadata which tells your system how to run the Portmaster, which icon it should display in the taskbar, etc.
+The easiest way to do this on other distributions is to download the latest desktop entry and png icon from the [portmaster-packaging repository]({{ site.github_pm_packaging_url }}):

 ```bash
 sudo wget https://raw.githubusercontent.com/safing/portmaster-packaging/master/linux/portmaster.desktop  -O /usr/local/share/applications/portmaster.desktop
 sudo wget https://raw.githubusercontent.com/safing/portmaster-packaging/master/linux/portmaster_logo.png -O /usr/share/pixmaps/portmaster.png
 ```

-Right after you download both files the Portmaster should appear in your system search as icon.
-If you still can't see Portmaster icon, please check whether `portmaster-start` path in desktop entry matches path of your instalation.
+Right after you download both files the Portmaster should appear in your system search with an icon.
+If you still cannot see the Portmaster icon, please check whether the `portmaster-start` path in the desktop entry matches the path of your installation.

 ### Arch Linux